Harrison Barnes: College career

-Barnes had 21 points in his North Carolina debut in an exhibition game in the Bahamas against the Commonwealth Bank Giants.
-UNC won the game 130–87.
+Barnes had 21 points in his North Carolina debut in an exhibition game in the Bahamas against the Commonwealth Bank Giants, which UNC won 130–87.
 Overall, Barnes averaged 22 points and 6.5 rebounds per game for UNC in the Bahamas.
 On November 1, 2010, Barnes was named a preseason All-American by the AP.
 Barnes had 14 points and 4 rebounds in his North Carolina debut versus Lipscomb.
-He recorded his first career double-double on December 11, 2010, scoring 19 points and snatching 10 rebounds in a 96–91 victory over Long Beach State University.
+He recorded his first career double-double on December 11, scoring 19 points and snatching 10 rebounds in a 96–91 victory over Long Beach State University.
 Barnes developed a knack for coming up clutch in the later portion of his freshman season, like when he scored eight of his twelve points in the closing minutes to help the Tar Heels beat Virginia Tech.
 Barnes made the eventual game-winning three-point shot against Miami to give the Tar Heels the lead with 6.6 seconds remaining in the game.
 Just weeks later in the Tar Heels game at Florida State, Barnes nailed a three-point shot to give the Tar Heels the victory.
 Barnes set a career high of 26 points against Boston College on February 1, 2011.
-He surpassed this mark on March 12, 2011, in an ACC tournament game against Clemson, scoring 40 points while also grabbing 8 rebounds.
+He surpassed this mark on March 12 in an ACC tournament game against Clemson, scoring 40 points while also grabbing eight rebounds.
 Additionally, Barnes's 40-point performance set the record for points by a freshman in an ACC tournament game.
-On April 18, 2011, Barnes announced that he would return to North Carolina for his sophomore season despite being projected as a lottery pick for the 2011 NBA draft.
+On April 18, Barnes announced that he would return to North Carolina for his sophomore season despite being projected as a lottery pick for the 2011 NBA draft.
 Barnes was seen as the potential first pick along with Jared Sullinger, Kyrie Irving and Derrick Williams.

 Barnes' second season with the Tar Heels was also successful.
 He led the team in scoring 16 of their 38 games, helping the team to the ACC regular-season title, the final of the ACC tournament, and the Elite 8 of the NCAA tournament.

 Barnes was the ninth player in school history to earn ACC Rookie of Year recognition and the fourth to do so under coach Roy Williams.
 Barnes scored the most points as a freshman in the ACC tournament since Phil Ford scored 78 points in 1975.
 In the NCAA tournament, he scored 84 points, the most points of any UNC freshman in history.